Mainframe-Renewal-Project/sear-docs/traits/group_connection.md

 parent: Traits
 ---

-# Group-Connection Traits
+# Group Connection Traits

-The following tables describes the group-connection segments and traits that are supported for alter operations and returned by extract operations.
+The following tables describes the group connection segments and traits that are supported for alter operations and returned by extract operations.
 {: .fs-6 .fw-300 }

 &nbsp;

 {: .note }
-> _More information about **RACF Keys** can be found [here](https://www.ibm.com/docs/en/zos/3.1.0?topic=tables-user-administration)._
+> _More information about **RACF Keys** can be found [here](https://www.ibm.com/docs/en/zos/latest?topic=services-reference-documentation-tables)._

 &nbsp;